HectorAuvinen/Image-Inpainting-Project/README.md

 |    Plotting functions for the training procedure.
 |- working_config.json
 |     Configuration file for specifying the network architecture and training parameters.
 Can also be done via command line arguments to main.py.
-|- working_config.json
-|     An example configuration file.
-Can also be done via command line arguments to main.py.
 |- streamlit_application.py
 |     Streamlit script.
 Used for project (inference) demonstration.
 ```